brikis98/yevgeniy-brikman-homepage/_posts/2024-04-08-bellwether.md

 ## The not so good

-- This book is categorized as science fiction, so for a large portion of the book, I kept expecting some wild sci fi thing to appear: aliens, mind control, fancy technology, whatever.
+- This book is categorized as science fiction, so for a large portion of the book, I kept expecting some wild sci-fi thing to appear: aliens, mind control, fancy technology, whatever.
 But it never really does.
 It really is a book about fads and the technology doesn't go beyond the 90s.

 - Some of the characters are perhaps a little bit too cartoony.